Tell me more ×

 inversion

-The left-most column is extracted and transformed, yielding:
+The right-most column is extracted, yielding:

 {-(1/8), -(11/8), 7/8, 1}